mneverov/protectedby/README.md

 # protectedby

-Linter that checks concurrent access to shared resources.
+Checks that access to shared resources is protected.

 ```sh
 go install github.com/mneverov/protectedby@latest
 ```

-When a shared resource (field) is accompanied by the comment `protected by <lock_name>`, access to this field will be validated to ensure it is guarded by the specified mutex.
+When a shared resource (field) has a comment with `protected by <lock_name>`, access to this field will be validated to ensure it is guarded by the specified lock.

 See code snippet: